 - To make the setting a place where your child can settle in quickly and comfortably.

-Before you register your child, we will provide you with the opportunity to visit the nursery with your child and meet the staff team.
+Before you register your child, we will provide you with the opportunity to visit the nursery with your child and meet the staff team (this will be done virtual during the pandemic of covid-19).
 We will allocate a Key-Person to your child who will welcome and look after them during their first sessions and continue providing them with support throughout the settling in process.

-When your child begins their first session with us, we will explain the process of settling in with you as parents and jointly decide on the best way to help your child settle into the nursery.
+The parent pack explains the settling in process, which will be given to the parent/carer before starting nursery.
+When your child begins their first session with us, we will explain the process of settling in again with you as parents and jointly decide on the best way to help your child settle into the nursery.
 We expect that you as the parent, carer or close relative, will stay for most of the settling in sessions during your child’s first week, gradually decreasing your time at the setting until your child is comfortable and well settled with us.

-Younger children will take longer to settle, as will children who have not previously spent time away from home.
-Children who have had a period of absence for whatever reason may also need you to re-settle them.
+Younger children might take longer to settle, as will children who have not previously spent time away from home.
+Children who have had a period of absence for whatever reason may need to be re-settled.

-Within the first four to six weeks of starting we will discuss with you our initial observations of your child.
-An initial observation form will then be filled out by your child’s key person and be given to you to read at home, the initial observation form will then be placed in their Learning Journey and act as a means to help us adequately plan for the needs of your child.
+Within six weeks of starting we will discuss with you our initial observations of your child.
+An initial observation form will then be filled out by your child’s key person and be given to you to read at home, the initial observation form will act as a means to help us adequately plan for the needs of your child.
+Due to the current situation we find ourselves in with Covid 19, if at any point you or child is exposed to the virus or is unwell can we please ask you not to send your child into the setting and immediately inform the nursery.

 Key Person System